Juan José Barros

 Juan José Barros Araujo (born 24 June 1989 in Barranquilla, Colombia) is a Colombian-born Peruvian former footballer.

 Club career

-At the club level, Barros played for Coronel Bolognesi from 2006–2009.
+At the club level, Barros played for Coronel Bolognesi from 2006 to 2009.
 He helped Bolognesi win the 2007 Torneo Clausura.

 In 2012, Barros had a stint with Chilean club Cobreloa.

 His last club was Universidad Técnica de Cajamarca (UTC) in 2014.

 International career

 He also played six games for the Peru national under-20 football team and scored two goals.

 Personal life

 Born in Barranquilla, Colombia, Barros moved to Peru along with his family at the age of 8.
 He naturalized Peruvian at the age of 18.